COVID-19 Guidance for College Students Returning Home for the Holidays

 Testing within three days prior to traveling home is recommended, but a negative COVID-19 test alone is not a guarantee of safety for loved ones and the community.
 College-aged individuals who contract COVID-19 may lack symptoms, or be mildly symptomatic, and may inadvertently infect others.

 If a student travels for a short period during the holiday, it is recommended that they quarantine for 7 days PLUS obtain a negative test at least 5 days after the end of travel, or 14 days without a test.
 If members of the household are at higher risk for more severe disease, added measures should be taken.
-Visiting elders out of doors, and mask use and physical distancing within the household will help protect loved ones.
+Mask use and physical distancing within the household will help protect loved ones.

 Seeing Friends and Family

-Although we understand returning college students are eager to see their friends, we discourage college-age students from casual socialization with friends indoors and in groups.
+Although we understand returning college students are eager to see their friends, we discourage college-age students from casual socialization with friends in any scenario other than virtually.

 If at any time returning students or any member of the household develop symptoms, reach out to your medical provider.
 Testing may be recommended.
 Visit the Marin County Coronavirus website for guidance on testing options and to get the most up-to-date information on travel guidelines.